mariusz79/First-Milestone-Project/readme.md

 > - Go to the Discography page.

 ### Different browsers, mobile, desktop.
-According to https://www.w3schools.com/browsers/ statisctics, the most popular browsers in 2018 are:
+According to https://www.w3schools.com/browsers/ statistics, the most popular browsers in 2018 are:
 - Chrome;
 - Edge/IE,
 - Firefox,